Apparently 60 Is The New 30, If Your Name Is Yazemeenah [+UPDATED!]:

 By that score, she might be what nutritionists call a “Natural Eater”, someone who is a little better at knowing what to eat, and more-importantly, When To Stop.

-Again, it’s hard to tell from the short excerpts, but Yazemeenah also mentions getting lean protein via organic meat & fish.
+Again, it’s hard to tell from the short excerpts, but Ms. Rossi also mentions getting lean protein via organic meat & fish.

--Which, if she ate frequently-enough might help keep what muscle-mass she has in better stead than a girl who overdoes the yogurt and salad routine.
+-Which, if she ate frequently-enough might help keep what muscle-mass she has in better stead than the typical girl who overdoes the yogurt, salad, and drinks-on-the-weekend routine.

 This is especially-important, as women carry 30% less muscle mass than men, and muscle is Key to maintaining a high metabolism to burn off the calories, and holding the convexities of your shape together over time.